sergiolealdev/WeatherWidgetAngularJS/README.md

 # WeatherWidgetAngularJS
 Weather Widget 1.0 for AngularJS

-Very easy-to-use widget to show weather forecast, based on AngularJS.
+Very easy-to-use widget to show weather forecast, based on AngularJS, using the openweathermap API.

 ###How to install